Perspective | Our baby died after I carried him for 23 weeks. A simple test could have saved his life.

 My husband and I were rushed to the hospital, where the doctors laid out three options: We could do nothing and lose the baby likely within a few days; we could terminate the pregnancy; or we could try a procedure called an emergency cerclage to stitch my cervix closed.
 The doctors insinuated that the procedure was a long shot and would put the pregnancy at risk through possible rupture of the water sac and put me at a high risk of infection.

-We decided we were going to fight with everything we had to give our baby boy a chance to live, and we went ahead with the procedure.
+We decided we were going to fight with everything we had to give our baby boy a chance to live, and we went ahead with the surgery.

 It was successful in that the doctor was able to close my cervix without rupturing my water sac, but the doctors were clear that, given how advanced my dilation was, there was no way to predict how long the stitch would hold before I went into labor.
 It could be one day, or it could be 10 weeks: They could not tell us.

 The next few weeks were the longest and hardest weeks of our lives.
-I was on a strict bed rest, afraid to move a muscle.
+I was on strict bed rest, afraid to move a muscle.
 Each sneeze, trip to the bathroom, and movement was filled with absolute terror, knowing that my water could break at any moment.
 I stayed as still as could be for three weeks straight.

 We were forced to have heartbreaking conversations about what would happen if I went into labor at each gestational week — what outcomes would look like at 23 weeks, 24 weeks, 25 weeks.
-We were told by neonatologists about all of the devastating outcomes that could happen to our baby at each one: brain bleeds, intubation, feeding tubes, possible devastating long-term disabilities.
+We were told by neonatologists about all of the devastating outcomes that could happen to our baby at each one: brain bleeds, intubation, feeding tubes, possible long-term disabilities.
 We were crushed, but tried so hard to stay hopeful, believing if I just stayed still enough, we could keep our boy growing safely inside me.

 On July 5, I woke up in the middle of the night with contractions.
 I tried to will them away, but they came every five minutes, more consistent, louder and more painful.
-My husband and I returned to the hospital, where we were told the devastating news that I had dilated through the stitch and was in active labor.
+My husband and I returned to the hospital, where we were told the news we had been dreading: that I had dilated through the stitch and was in active labor.
 We would lose our baby.

 The next few hours were the most physically and emotionally painful of my life.
 I went through labor and delivered our beautiful, tiny, perfect baby boy.
 The moment he was born was both the most amazing and most devastating moment I have ever experienced.
 I could see immediately that he looked exactly like my husband.